sake/strichliste-rs/Readme.md

 # About strichliste-rs

-This project is a reimplementation of the backend of the marvellous [Strichliste](https://www.strichliste.org) created by the a few guys from Backspace Bamberg (https://www.hackerspace-bamberg.de).
+This project is a reimplementation of the backend of the almighty [Strichliste](https://www.strichliste.org) created by the a few guys from Backspace Bamberg (https://www.hackerspace-bamberg.de).
 Also see https://github.com/strichliste for the source of the original.

 Right now this is just an elaborate Hello World program to teach myself rust, so don't expect high quality code.